Rootstock Foundry Starter kit

 Using RPC API

-- Create an account at the Rootstock RPC API.
+- Create an account on the Rootstock RPC API.
 Once logged in, navigate to your dashboard and copy the API Key.

 Adding environment variables to your project